cartigli/lsx/README.md

 #### WALK THROUGH

-Running <code>lx</code> opens a Menu containing the current directories files & folders as options.
-Move the cursor (highlighted item) between options with the direction keys. <code>Return</code> to select a file for viewing or a directory for listing its contents.
-Anything in the C.W.D. is fair game.
+Running <code>lx</code> opens a menu containing the current directory's files & folders as options.
+Move the cursor (highlighted item) between options with the direction keys.

+Return to select a file for viewing or a directory for listing its contents.
+Folders open new menus to *their* contents, and files open a viewing window for their contents.

 If the file's language type is known and supported, the contents will be syntactically highlighted.
 Otherwise, it will be plain text.

 To traverse *up out of* a directory (i.e., <code>..</code>), <code>p</code> moves you to the current directory's parent.
-If you have not traversed into a directory, the U.I. will warn that you are at the root.
-The current directory never has its parent indexed.
+If you have not entered a directory, the U.I. will warn that you are at the root (the current directory never has its parent indexed).

-$\textsf{\color{red} WARNING}$ : Since this is recursive, and immediate, running it in ~/, or a very large directory, is probably unwise, and will likely be painfully slow.
+$\textsf{\color{red} WARNING}$: Since the indexing is recursive and immediate, running <code>lx</code> in ~/, or a very large directory, will likely be painfully slow.

 #### CHEAT SHEETS